Zhixing1020/Linear-Genetic-Programming-LGP-and-Applications/src/zhixing/cpxInd/README.md

 * `statistics` defines the logging functions of linear genetic programming.

 * `species` defines the basic functions of linear genetic programming species.

+* `util` defines some useful classes.
+These classes are commonly used in different applications.